scikit-image/scikit-image/INSTALL.rst

 .. note::

-    If you would like to help package scikit-image for the platforms above, reach out on github so that we may help you get started.
+    If you would like to help package scikit-image for the platforms above, reach out on GitHub so that we may help you get started.

 .. tip::